DCMA donates hundreds of laptops to veterans

 |0

-This work, DCMA donates hundreds of laptops to veterans [Image 4 of 4], by Jeramy Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DCMA donates hundreds of laptops to veterans, by Misha King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT